 A smear test is quite similar to any other gynaecological exam I’ve had.
 The nurse will ask you to undress from the waist down and pop yourself on the bed with a bit of towel covering some of your remaining dignity.
 I do always find it a bit odd that you are asked to cover up when they are about to see your full frontal lady bits but never mind!
 The nurse will then come in and explain a bit about how the test works.

 The first step they will ask you to do is bring your feet up to your bum and relax your knees out to the side.
-This helps to relax everything down below and gives them the best chance of finding your cervix without too much discomfort.
+This helps to relax everything down below and gives them the best chance of finding your cervix without too much discomfort in most cases.
 The nurse will then insert something called the speculum.
 It looks a bit scary but all this does is open everything up and allow for the nurse to insert the swab.
-This is the next step and the uncomfortable bit that no doubt you have heard terrible things about.
+This is the next step and the uncomfortable bit that you may have heard terrible things about.
+I know that many stories I heard about smear tests growing up related to this next step.
 To collect the cells, they have to essentially scrape your cervix with a swab.
-The best way I can think to describe the feeling of this is an internal scratch – it’s not painful but it feels strange and a bit uncomfortable.
-I can promise you it is nowhere near as bad as it has been made out to be!
+The best way I can think to describe the feeling of this is an internal scratch – it’s wasn’t painful for me personally but it feels strange and a bit uncomfortable.
+For me, it was nowhere near as bad as it had been made out to be, but again, this may be different for you.
 If it is any comparison, for me it was a lot better and less uncomfortable than having my coil fitted.

 I would honestly tell you if I was in any sort of pain as the whole point of The Hormone Diaries is to be open and honest about unspoken topics, but I genuinely wasn’t!
-I feel like everyone has hyped up smear tests to be this awful scary procedure and whilst it’s a bit awkward getting your foof out for a stranger, it’s so worth it for what it can prevent.
+I feel like as a young woman many conversations I experienced about smear tests focused purely on the pain, and whilst that will likely happen for some people for a variety of reasons including previous trauma, for me what I had heard about and what I had been told was a lot worse that what I experienced.

 What happens when I get my smear test results?